ducakar/TextureReplacer/README.md

   helpful as it prints names of all meshes for each part with `TRReflection` module into your log.

-Real reflection update occurs once in `reflectionInterval` frames (2 by default, it can be changed in a configuration file).
-Only one face of one reflection is updated in each step, so each reflections must be updated six times to be fully updated in all six directions.
-You can also specify individual `interval` property for reflective parts; if it is > 1 the reflection will not be updated each step.
-E.g. for `interval = 2` it will only be updated every second step and every other step it will be skipped, so the next reflective part in a row will be updated instead.
+One face of one reflection cube texture is updated every `reflectionInterval` frames (2 by default, it can be changed in a configuration file), so each reflective part has to be updated six times to update all six texture faces.
+More reflective parts there are on the scene less frequently they are updated.
+`interval` field on TRReflection module can lessen the update rate for a part;
+e.g. `interval = 2` makes the part update half less frequently.

 ### Personalised Kerbal Textures ###